wso2-incubator/identity-authentication-flow-composer/docs/FUTURE.md

 - [ ] Templates, roles are hardcoded currently.
 Have to get them from the server.

-- [ ] Add an actual script (maybe from Hardrock setup) and see the behaviour.
+- [ ] Add an actual script and see the behaviour.

 ### Notes